hyperhuman/hyperhuman/README.md

 - 👋 Hello, I’m Matty Jester AKA @hyperhuman
-- 👀 I’m interested in biological-digital interface systems, reality augmentation, and intelligent system design.
+- 👀 I’m interested in biological-digital interface systems, augmented reality, and intelligent system design.
-- 🌱 I’m currently learning for jobs, projects, and opportunities to explore these interests.
+- 🌱 I’m currently looking for jobs, projects, and opportunities to explore these interests.
 - 💞️ I’m looking to collaborate on any open source project that relates to these fields and has applicable use.
 - 📫 How to reach me feel free to contact me at hyperhuman.twitch@gmail.com